abc-software/Abc.IdentityServer.WsFederation/README.md

 The outcome of these operations is a `SignInResponseMessage` object which then gets turned into a WS-Federation response and sent back to the relying party.

 ## Configuration
-For most parts, the WS-Federation endpoint can use the standard IdentityServer4 client configuration for relying parties.
+For most parts, the WS-Federation endpoint can use the standard IdentityServer client configuration for relying parties.
 But there are also options available for setting WS-Federation specific options.

 ### Defaults